kyle-he/csci467-final/README.md

 # csci467-final

 Here are the three methods that we created and evaluated for this project.
-1. Logistic Regression (Baseline)
+1. Baseline: Logistic Regression (`logistic_regression.ipynb`)
-2. Neural Network
+2. Experimental: Neural Network (`neural_network.ipynb`)
-3. Random Forest Classifier
+3. Experimental: Random Forest Classifier (`random_forest/*`)

-To train, run, and evaluate our models, you can run each of the Jupyter notebooks.
+To train, run, and evaluate our models, you can run each of the respective Jupyter notebooks.